 What you eat really does affect your menopause symptoms

 I’m going to leave you with one of my favorite recipes that includes ingredients you can find at the farmers market.
-You can adjust some of the amounts to your specific taste, and I think you will like it as much as I do!
+You can adjust some of the amounts to your specific taste or to follow your nutritional diet.
+I think you will like it as much as I do!

 - 6 cloves fresh garlic (sliced into several pieces)